Doctor Who season 23: Production

 Robert Holmes was commissioned to write the first and final chapters of the serial.
 His draft of the first chapter, The Mysterious Planet, was criticised by BBC Head of Series and Serials, Jonathan Powell, for its comedic content, contradicting the BBC controller's request for a more humorous series – which took away confidence from Holmes.

 The second chapter, Mindwarp, was written by Philip Martin.
 The main villain of the serial was Sil, introduced in Vengeance on Varos (1985).
 Sil was selected due to his popularity among the production team who asked Martin to feature the character in the ultimately-cancelled story Mission to Magnus.
 Nathan-Turner asked Martin to include Sil in his chapter, and asked confidentially for Peri to be killed in accordance with Bryant's wishes to leave the show with a bang.

 The third chapter was originally to be interlinked with the fourth.
 Holmes was originally asked to write it, but declined, citing a dislike of six-part serials.
 After rejecting submissions by Christopher H. Bidmead and PJ Hammond, Nathan-Turner approached husband-and-wife writing team Pip and Jane Baker to write a studio-based serial, Terror of the Vervoids.

 Holmes was unable to finish writing the fourth chapter, originally called Time Inc., before his death from a liver illness and Hepatitis B on 24 May 1986, aged 59.
 The Bakers were commissioned by Nathan-Turner, at short notice, to write a new version of the episode, after script editor Eric Saward withdrew his permission for his original version of Part 14 to be used: the original ending would have featured a fight to the death in a time vent, between the Doctor and the Valeyard, as part of a cliff-hanger ending to the season, which horrified Nathan-Turner, as he feared that to use such a downbeat ending would have provided an excuse for the BBC management to cancel the series altogether.
 Subsequently, the title was later changed to The Ultimate Foe.

+A number of stories were considered for the Trial of a Time Lord narrative but scrapped.
+One was Attack From the Mind by David Halliwell, with the plot planned to deal with a conflict between the ugly-looking Freds and the beautiful Penelopeans.
+Multiple drafts were produced, but Halliwell received a letter from Saward on 18 October 1985 telling him that Attack from the Mind had been cancelled.
+Other proposals that were scrapped were The Second Coming by Jack Trevor Story, which would have had links with Attack from the Mind, Pinacotheca by Christopher H. Bidmead, and Paradise Five by Peter J. Hammond.